Aneezakiran07/Lecture_Vault/README.md

 ---

-## Rate limits — not really a concern
+## Rate limits (not a concern)

 Gemini's free tier allows 500 requests per day.
-LectureVault batches an entire upload session into **one request** regardless of photo count — so 20 photos = 1 request.
+LectureVault batches an entire upload session into **one request** regardless of photo count, so 20 photos = 1 request.
 That's up to 10,000 photos classified per day on the free tier.

 If you want your own independent quota, just clone the repo and drop your own Gemini key in `.env`.